Prag8855/aab/frontend/content/guides/moving-out.md

 Date_created: 2019-10-05
 ---

-This guide explains what to do before you leave your apartment.
+This guide explains what to do before you move out of an apartment.

 {% include "_blocks/tableOfContents.html" %}